San Diego State University Press and Hyperbole Books

 Harry W. Crosby, author of Antigua California, Mission Colony on the Peninsular Frontier, (1994).

-journals will quickly become an indispensable work for all who study
+become an indispensable work for all who study the

 Rose Marie Beebe, President, California Mission Studies Association and Professor of Spanish, Santa Clara University